ralgozino/vmtory/README.md

 ### Installing

 VMtory is a Django web application.
-You should install it as you would with any other Django app, this generally means `gunicorn` + `ngingx`.
+You should install it as you would with any other Django app, this generally means `gunicorn` + `nginx`.
 Our production instance used a `PostgreSQL` database.
 But it should work wiith any database supported by Django, such as `SQLite` and `MySQL`.

 Detailed installation instructions are planned to be written and there are plans to build docker images also.